 To become a veterinary nurse, you'll need:

-- the ability to communicate well with owners and colleagues
+- the ability to deal tactfully and sympathetically with pet owners

 - administration and IT skills

 - speaking to animal owners to find out the problem

 - taking blood and urine samples from animals

 - preparing animals for treatment and assisting vets during treatment